 One of America’s heroes, Tubman is remembered and celebrated throughout the District with museum exhibits, murals and more.

-Not far from Washington, DC, along the Eastern Shore of Maryland, you can follow the trail that Harriet Tubman blazed helping slaves escape to freedom on the Harriet Tubman Byway.
+Not far from Washington, DC, along the Eastern Shore of Maryland, you can follow the trail that Harriet Tubman blazed helping enslaved people escape to freedom on the Harriet Tubman Byway.
 The courageous Tubman spent years making secret trips to Maryland along the Underground Railroad and her legacy is cemented in American history throughout the region.
 Tubman also made her mark on history as a spy for the Union Army during the Civil War, which means she made several visits to Washington, DC.
 Here’s where you can commemorate the extraordinary life of Harriet Tubman – the abolitionist, freedom fighter and army scout – in DC museums, in front of murals and at attractions.
+There's no better time to do so than in 2022, which will feature an array of celebrations in honor of Tubman's 200th birthday.

-Currently on display in the National Portrait Gallery’s Votes for Women: A Portrait of Persistence exhibit is an early depiction of Tubman.
-Artist John Derby’s 1868 portrait of a wood engraving on paper shows an alert Tubman standing lookout holding a shotgun in front of a collection of tents.
-Inhabiting the same building as the Portrait Gallery, the Smithsonian American Art Museum features the above oil painting – inspired by the aforementioned woodcut portrait – in its south wing on the first floor.
-Artist William H. Johnson’s work commemorating Tubman is part of the artist’s 1945 series, Fighter for Freedom, which illustrated American heroes who fought for equal rights.
+The Smithsonian American Art Museum features the above oil painting – inspired by a famous woodcut portrait – in its south wing on the first floor.
+Artist William H. Johnson’s work that commemorates Tubman is part of the artist’s 1945 series, Fighter for Freedom, which illustrated American heroes who fought for equal rights.

 National Museum of African American History and Culture

 One of the best places to see multiple Tubman artifacts is the National Museum of African American History and Culture.
 A highlight: Tubman's silk lace and linen shawl given to her by Queen Victoria.
-You can also see Harriet's personal hymnal, as well as a brick, a handkerchief and silverware from her home.
-And don’t miss one of the most striking photos of the abolitionist, which was discovered in an album owned by Quaker school teacher and abolitionist Emily Howland.
+You can also see Harriet's personal hymnal, a brick, a handkerchief and silverware from her home and one of the most striking photos of the abolitionist, which was discovered in an album owned by Quaker school teacher and abolitionist Emily Howland.
+Later in 2021, the museum will debut Reckoning: Protest.
+Defiance.
+Resilience., which features a vivid, seven-foot-tall fabric tapestry of Tubman by artist Bisa Butler.

 Library of Congress

-A regular pastime for visitors to the Library of Congress is getting your library card, after which point you can access the collection of the largest library in the world.
-On display through September 2020 is the exhibit Shall Not Be Denied, which covers the fight for the women's vote and includes an image of Tubman later in life as she took on the cause of women's suffrage.
-You can always learn about Tubman any time through the Library’s digital archives.
+A regular pastime for visitors to the Library of Congress is getting your library card, after which point you can access the collection of the largest library in the world and dig into some Harriet Tubman research.
+If you can't make it in person, you can always learn about Tubman through the Library’s digital archives.

 International Spy Museum